the-float-yard/bootcamp/0-hello.md

 * That you focus on learning as much as possible from each exercise rather than just completing it as fast as possible - this is about learning, not finishing.
 * That you speak up when you have issues or are struggling.
 * To understand that sometimes this will be hard, and not to get too frustrated - I will _never_ judge you for struggling with something.
+* That you will try to solve things on your own, or with each other, before asking me for help - struggling through things is part of the learning process and I won't always be around/or able to answer your questions.
+Of course, if you _are_ stuck, or think I can explain something better than you understand, do ask.
 * To commit the time and effort that you have to this course, but no more.
 Even if you have a crappy day one day and don't get very far, I will not expect you to stay up late or work at the weekend to catch up.
 Learning to manage your time and energy is an important part of being a software developer.
 Of course if _you_ _want_ to do stuff in the evenings or the weekends that's great, just make sure it is because _you choose_ to not because you think you _should_.

 ## Rough Outline